agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 >**Figure 1**: Deterministic Bandit problem.
 The agent tries different arms/destinations and receives rewards.
 The reward for Tahoe is known but Chile and Switzerland are both unknown.
 The actual best option is Tahoe.
 <br>

 [^bandit]: As noted above, exponential discounting is usually combined with an *unbounded* time horizon.
 However, if a human makes a series of decisions over a long time scale, then it makes sense to include their time preference.
 For this particular example, imagine the person is looking for the best skiing or sports facilities and doesn't care about variety.
-There could be a known finite time horizon because they won't anymore be able to take a long vacation or they are too old for the sport.
+There could be a known finite time horizon because at some age they are too old for adventurous skiing.

 ~~~~